 Modules for learners of all ages

-Practical courses to help adults with dyscalculia in their daily use of digits, from instruction on typing dates and dollar amounts, to phone numbers, and product codes
+Practical number courses to help adults with dyscalculia in their daily use of digits, from instruction on typing dates and sterling amounts, to telephone numbers, and product codes

-Science courses that teach definitions and break hard-to-spell words into parts, presenting shared roots, affixes, and suffixes in groups to call attention to spelling patterns
+Science courses that break hard-to-spell words into parts, and present shared roots, affixes, and suffixes in groups to call attention to spelling patterns

 Advantages of using subject modules

-- Listen, view, and type arithmetic facts: addition, subtraction, and times tables.
-An effective alternative to memorization drills!
+- Listen, view, and type maths facts: addition, subtraction, and times tables.
+An effective alternative to memorisation drills!